 AUSMIN 2015, Boston

-Minister for Foreign Affairs Julie Bishop, Minister for Defence Marise Payne, Secretary of State John Kerry, and Secretary of Defense Ashton Carter met on 13 October 2015 in Boston for the Australia-United States Ministerial consultations.
+Minister for Foreign Affairs Julie Bishop, Minister for Defence Marise Payne, US Secretary of State John Kerry, and Secretary of Defense Ashton Carter met on 13 October 2015 in Boston for the Australia-United States Ministerial consultations.

 AUSMIN 2014, Sydney